-5. Pull the tip of the skin tag to expose the stem and carefully cut it from your body with the razor or scissors.
+5. Pull the tip of the skin tag to expose the stem and carefully cut it from your body with a razor or scissors.
 Be careful not to nick the healthy skin.
-If you do, treat the wound quickly and only try to remove the tag after it has healed.
+If you do, treat the wound quickly and only remove the tag after it has healed.

 6. Get rid of the tag and stop any bleeding.
 Also, put antiseptic cream on the wound.
 If the wound has bled, you will need a bandaid, but if it doesn’t, you can leave it to dry in the air.